lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
 - Message from music sheets: "First words on the sheets are true message" -> "Find among the white trees under two stones"
   - Near campsite, bring shovel
-- What does the ductwork do when connected to the Garage?

 ### Current open access problems

-- How to get across the Reservoir via boat
-  - 13/14 pips of water level is correct for the boat
-- How to get to the "station"
-  - 6/14 pips is the entry to the "station?"
 - Terminal in Blackbridge Grotto requires an "admin key" to log in
   - First four letters of last name followed by first initial, 1st and 5th character capitalized)
   - Login has been given to "Mr. Ruota," found in Hartley's room (servant's quarters)